polyphony-chat/docs/SPECIFICATION.md

 Federating user identities means that users can fully participate on other instances' guilds and talk to other instances' users.
 This means that users can, for example, DM users from another server or join another servers' Guilds.

-The identity key defined in [6.
+An identity key defined in [6.
 Keys and signatures](#6-keys-and-signatures) is used to sign messages that the user sends to other servers.

 **Example:**
 Say that Alice is on server A, and Bob is on server B. Alice wants to send a message to Bob.